Spindler-ICS4U-2324/ics4u-rst-AveryLor/README.md

-# ICS4U RST: Final Software Project
+ICS4U Final Software Project: Wordle Rendition

-The following is a project that I made for my ICS4U final.
+This project was developed as part of the final assessment for the ICS4U course.

-It is a rendition of the classic Wordle game with added shop features and a system that tracks users.
+It is a reimagining of the classic Wordle game, featuring enhanced functionality such as:

+A built-in shop system.
+User tracking and management capabilities.